 Not a major difference, and I am sure most users would call both products compact and easy to move around their kitchen.
-Storing away in cupboards is equally as easy for both appliances too.
+Storing away in cupboards is equally as easy for both appliances, too.

 When looking at the recommended retail price of like for like Instant Pots and Air Fryers, they are actually very similar in price.
-You could argue that the typical Instant Pot is slightly cheaper than it’s air fryer counterpart, but not by much.
+You could argue that the typical Instant Pot is slightly cheaper than its air fryer counterpart, but not by much.
 Of course, both appliance types have their crazy high end expensive models (Mostly looking at Ninja Foodi), but these prices are the exception rather than the rule.

 When comparing two similarly sized air fryers to Instant Pots, there is quite a difference in wattage.
 The Instant Pot was 700 watts and the air fryer was 1500 watts.
 That is quite a difference, probably down to the fact that an air fryer is often cooking for slightly shorter times with a much more intense heat and a powerful fan.

-All these things will likely need more power to run.
+All these things will probably need more power to run.
 I am no energy expert, but I feel that an Instant Pot would be significantly more energy efficient than an air fryer.
 If you are an energy expert and find out I am wrong to assume this, please let me know 🙂

 When talking about convenience, we are mainly talking about ease of use and cleanup.

-In my opinion, the air fryer is much easier to use. as it is a simple set and go type of cooking.
+In my opinion, the air fryer is much easier to use, as it is a simple set and go type of cooking.
 There isn’t the waiting around you will find with the typical Instant Pot.
 For example, an Instant Pot will take time to get up to pressure or warm up.
 An air fryer requires no preheating of any kind.
 When using the pressure cooker function, it can sometimes be a pain to wait for the pressure to release at the end of cooking.
 Again, no such problems for an air fryer.
 The simple act of cooking will be much faster in an air fryer.

 Cleanup will be similarly easy for both appliances, as they both come with an easy to clean pop out cooking compartment.
 A quick rinse with warm soapy water would be as bad as it could get for both appliances.